COVID vaccination for patients with PNH and aplastic anaemia

 Patients who are immunocompromised and/or on complement inhibition

-Patients who are immunocompromised, for example patients taking treatment for aplastic anaemia (such as ciclosporin, eltrombopag, danazol or oxymetholone, post ATG or stem cell transplantation), and patients who are treated with complement inhibitors (such as eculizumab, ravuluzimab or a clinical trial drug) need to protect themselves, to reduce the risk of being infected.
-Therefore patients should be self-isolating for their own protection.
+- Patients who are immunocompromised, for example patients taking treatment for aplastic anaemia (such as ciclosporin, eltrombopag, danazol or oxymetholone, post ATG or stem cell transplantation), and patients who are treated with complement inhibitors (such as eculizumab, ravuluzimab or a clinical trial drug) need to protect themselves, to reduce the risk of being infected.